 Home Equity is an underutilized asset that many senior homeowners can benefit from using as part of their overall financial plan.
 A reverse mortgage is one tool to help you do just that.
 In fact, I work with many other professionals, including Attorneys, Financial Planners, Accountants, Contractors, and In Home Care Providers.
 We are often able to help their clients use a reverse mortgage to better their situation in retirement.
 A reverse mortgage is not always the right financial tool for someone, but when it is the right tool it can be quite transformational and life-changing.

-A reverse mortgage is an FHA government-insured mortgage loan program for homeowners age 62 and up.
-It works by allowing senior homeowners to borrow a portion of their equity with no monthly mortgage payments.
+A reverse mortgage is a home equity loan program for homeowners age 62 and up.
+It works by allowing senior homeowners to borrow a portion of their home's value with no required monthly mortgage payments.
 The money received is non-taxable and can be used as the borrower wishes.
 Borrowers remain the owners of their home just like a conventional or traditional mortgage.

 A reverse mortgage is a great tool for those looking to supplement their income in retirement.
-Many use it for home repairs, paying off an existing mortgage, daily expenses, grandchildren, and for an accessible nest egg that they don't currently have.
+Many use it for home repairs, paying off an existing mortgage, cash flow instead of liquidating investments, daily expenses, grandchildren, and for an accessible nest egg that they don't currently have.
 Money from the reverse mortgage can be taken in a lump sum, monthly payments, or in a credit line.

 When considering a reverse mortgage, it is important to take a look at your future plans.
 What are your plans for the upcoming years and do you see yourself living in this home long term?
 If you plan on moving in the next few years then it might be better to hold off on getting a reverse mortgage until you are in your new home.
 You can even consider purchasing a new home with a reverse mortgage by using a Reverse Mortgage For Purchase.